About Cawthorne

 Cawthorne

 Cawthorne is a rural parish in South Yorkshire, three miles to the west of Barnsley.
 It is an old parish, dating back to at least the late 11th century, with some buildings from the 15th century still in use today.
 The centre and hub of the parish is the village of Cawthorne, with some 1000 residents living in about 530 households.
 The remainder of the parish is rural, with a considerable number of working farms.
 Cannon Hall and park, owned and managed by Barnsley MBC, is open to the public plus Pear Tree Pantry in the walled garden with lovely gluten free cakes.
-There are a number of small businesses in the village; a Post Office/newsagent/old fashioned sweet shop, Hilary's village store and tea room, the Spencer Arms pub, Beatson House Restaurant, an Antiques Centre including Tiplady's Tearoom and Gallery 2 gift and card shop.
+There are a number of small businesses in the village; a Post Office/newsagent/old fashioned sweet shop, Hilary's village store and tea room, the Spencer Arms pub, Beatson House Restaurant and Gallery 2 gift and card shop.
 The larger businesses in the parish are Naylors who manufacture clay drainage pipes, Cannon Hall Garden Centre & Cafe and Cannon Hall Farm which incorporates a farm shop, café and restaurant and hosts various festivals throughout the year.

 The village has a Methodist Chapel and All Saints Parish Church.
 The Church is open to the public in the summer months on a Saturday from 2.00pm - 5.00pm to give members of the public the chance to see the very fine Pre-Raphaelite Art in the form of panels by Evelyn de Morgan and Roddam Spencer Stanhope and the fine stained glass windows, including one to a design by Burne-Jones.
 The Village Hall and church owned Parish Rooms host various activities and both are available to hire.
 The Cawthorne Victoria Jubilee Museum is a small museum full of an eclectic mix of items.